Documentation structure for LLMs (llms.txt)

 --set managedNamespaces="{namespace1,namespace2}"

 Once you have run this command, you can check your environment is set up by navigating to the environment details page to check the "last used" date has been populated.
-It navigate to the environment details page, follow these steps:
+To navigate to the environment details page, follow these steps:

 1. Select Deploys in the CircleCI web app sidebar.